Low Density & Interior Eligible Areas for the Portugal Golden Visa 2022

 What are the low-density areas I can invest in?

 The low-density areas of Golden Visa Portugal are divided into two categories: municipalities and parishes.
-The entire interior of the country is made up of low-density municipalities that can represent good investment opportunities.
+The entire interior of the country is made up of low-density municipalities that can represent good investment opportunities for both residential and commercial properties.

 How much do I need to invest in a low-density area?